ronnyml/snowplow-wiki/technical-documentation/1a-trackers/android-tracker/Android-Tracker.md

 The `Context` is used for caching events in a [SQLite database](http://developer.android.com/reference/android/database/sqlite/SQLiteOpenHelper.html) in order to avoid losing events to network related issues.

+Don't confuse the Android context with Snowplow's own custom contexts - they are completely separate things.

+TODO: is the below table arguments you can send to an Emitter?
+Or do you have to use the Builder pattern?

 | **Argument Name** | **Description**                                                             |    **Required?**  |  **Default**    |
 |------------------:|:----------------------------------------------------------------------------|:------------------|:----------------|
 | `URI`             | The collector endpoint URI events will be sent to                           | Yes               |                 |